 The decision to see a psychotherapist can be a difficult one, even a little scary, but potentially empowering.
 Perhaps you've been feeling anxious or depressed, or you're having relationship problems.
 Maybe you're unsure of how to move forward in your life, or you just have a vague sense that something's missing.
-Nonetheless, despite whatever's troubling you, you want to take action - and take the quality of your life seriously in a very meaningful way.
+Nonetheless, despite whatever's troubling you, you want to take action - and take the quality of your life seriously in a meaningful way.

 At its heart, psychotherapy is a process of paying attention, and in so doing coming to know, maybe for the first time, what it is you really need and want.
 Without even realizing it, we develop layers of ideas about who we should be, how we should behave, what we should want and feel, mostly out of a simple desire to be safe, and feel loved.
 These theories color how we see ourselves and others, and often as not we've gotten it wrong.
 What we do want and feel gets lost in all the noise.
 Psychotherapy provides the time and space to pay attention, to begin to hear your own voice, as well as those of others.